Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 This will instantiate the container and mount the current root directory as a number of volumes (i.e., directories) that will become accessible from within the container.

-> Tip: The benefits of mounting volumes are that any edits to `config.json`, as well as anything any of the shell scripts, will immediately becomes effective without having to re-build the container.
+> *Tip*: The benefits of mounting volumes are that any edits to `config.json`, as well as anything any of the shell scripts, will immediately becomes effective without having to re-build the container.
 All you need to do is tun `./run.sh` and any changes you've made will now be effective.
->

 ### Logging into az cli

-To ensure that you are correctly logged into your Azure tenant, please run this command and follow the instructions.
+To ensure that you are correctly logged into your Azure tenant, please run this Az Cli command and follow the instructions.

 ```bash
 az login --scope "https://graph.microsoft.com/.default"